mecid/mecid.github.io/_posts/2025-01-07-adopting-swift6-across-the-app-codebase.md

 }
 ```

 In the example above, we define the *Statistics* type as sendable structure.
 In many cases, structs can implicitly infer sendability but whenever you define it as public you have to do it explicitly.
+By conforming to the *Sendable* protocol, you notify the compiler that you can safely share instances of the particular type between threads.

 Not only data types can be structs.
 I define my service types that doesn’t hold any state as structs also.